Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog: Abstract

 \section{Abstract}

-Traditional end-to-end task-oriented dialog systems first convert dialog context into dialog state and action state, before generating the system response.
-In this paper, we first empirically investigate the relationship between dialog/action state and generated system response.
-The empirical exploration shows that the system response performance is significantly affected by the quality of dialog state and action state.
-Based on these findings, we argue that enhancing the relationship modeling between dialog context and dialog/action state is beneficial to improving the quality of the dialog state and action state, which further improves the generated response quality.
-Therefore, we propose \textbf{Mars}, an end-to-end task-oriented dialog system with se\textbf{m}antic-\textbf{a}ware cont\textbf{r}a\textbf{s}tive learning strategies to model the relationship between dialog context and dialog/action state.
+Traditional end-to-end task-oriented dialog systems first convert dialog context into belief state and action state before generating the system response.
+The system response performance is significantly affected by the quality of the belief state and action state.
+We first explore what dialog context representation is beneficial to improving the quality of the belief state and action state, which further enhances the generated response quality.
+To tackle our exploration, we propose \textbf{Mars}, an end-to-end task-oriented dialog system with two contrastive learning strategies to model the relationship between dialog context and belief/action state representations.
 Empirical results show dialog context representations, which are more different from semantic state representations, are more conducive to multi-turn task-oriented dialog.
 Moreover, our proposed Mars achieves state-of-the-art performance on the MultiWOZ 2.0, CamRest676, and CrossWOZ\footnote{The code is available at \url{https://github.com/hpsun1109/Mars}.}.